l10nmonster/l10nmonster/README.md

 * `sourceLang`: the default source language
 * `targetLangs`: a array of languages to translate to
+* `minimumQuality`: this is the minimum required quality for a string to be considered translated (anything below  triggers a request to translate)
 * `source`: a source adapter to read input resources from
 * `resourceFilter`: a filter to process the specific resource format
 * `translationProvider`: a connector to the translation vendor